wg-perception/transparent_objects/readme.rst

 Using
 ^^^^^
-For a sample how to use the algorithm see the `sample/sample.cpp` file.
-This sample is compiled into the `bin` directory.
-You can run it by passing the path to the `sample` directory as the command line parameter, for example:
+For a sample how to use the algorithm see the ``sample/sample.cpp`` file.
+This sample is compiled into the ``bin`` directory.
+You can run it by passing the path to the ``sample`` directory as the command line parameter, for example:

 ::

-  `./bin/sample ../or-transparent-objects/sample`
+  ./bin/sample ../or-transparent-objects/sample/

 Getting help
 ^^^^^^^^^^^^